Battle of Ramadi (2006): Arrival of the 1st Armored Division and Conduct of Battle

 In early June 2006, the 1st Brigade Combat Team of the 1st Armored Division and various attachments were deployed to the Ramadi area from Tal Afar and took responsibility of the battle space from the redeploying 2nd BCT, 28th Infantry Division.
-Rumors of an offensive already gotten to the 400,000 citizens of the city who feared another Fallujah style attack.
+Rumors of an offensive had already spread to the 400,000 citizens of the city who feared another Fallujah style attack.
 But the U.S. commander of 1st BCT, 1st Armored Division, Colonel Sean MacFarland decided to take it slowly and softly, without using heavy close air support, artillery or tank fire.
 Tanks were used to safeguard soldiers against IEDs and were key in targeting bunkered insurgents and snipers.
 By June 10, U.S. soldiers had "cordoned off" the city.
 U.S. airstrikes on residential areas were escalating, and US soldiers took to the streets with loudspeakers to warn civilians of a fierce impending attack.
 The concept, described by Major Matthew Van Wagenen of 1st Battalion, 37th Armor Regiment, was to "leave the city intact".

 The objective of the operation was to cut off resupply and reinforcements to the insurgents in Ramadi by gaining control of the key entry points into the city.
 1st BCT, 1st Armored Division also planned to establish new combat outposts (COPs) and patrol bases throughout the city, moving off their forward operating bases in order to engage the population and establish relationships with local leaders.

 On June 7, through intelligence tracking, Abu Musab Al-Zarqawi was located and killed by US Forces in a precision-guided bomb strike outside of Baghdad along with five other insurgents.
 By June 17, there were several skirmishes with the insurgents which killed two American soldiers.

 Ramadi General Hospital Captured

-At the beginning of July, a units under the command of 1st BCT, 1st Armored Division and Iraqi Forces, managed to push deep enough into the city to capture the Ramadi General Hospital.
+At the beginning of July, units under the command of 1st BCT, 1st Armored Division and Iraqi Forces, managed to push deep enough into the city to capture the Ramadi General Hospital.
 The Marines reported through verified evidence that members of al-Qaeda in Iraq had been using the seven-story building, which was equipped with some 250 beds, to treat their wounded and fire on U.S. troops in the area.
 At the conclusion of the operation, American Forces took heavy sniper fire from insurgents that slipped away.